dneprDroid/PrimeNumbers-Metal/README.md

 ## PrimeNumbers-Metal

-Compute prime numbers with Metal GPU programming and compare its performance to CPU.
+Compute prime numbers with Metal GPU programming and compare its performance to CPU results.

 ```
 'GPU Test' : Current number range: 1...500 000